HanWenfang/syncless/trunk/README.txt

      note that native Syncless is faster than native Concurrence, because Syncless provides sockets and buffered files as a C (Pyrex) extension.

+     Eventlet works with patch.patch_eventlet().
+See also
+     examples/demo_eventlet.py .
+The speed should be the same as with regular Eventlet (with any of its faster hubs like eventlet.hubs.pyevent and eventlet.hubs.epoll), there is no
+     Syncless-specific overhead.
+Please note that native Syncless is faster than native Eventlet, not only because Syncless provides sockets and buffered files as a C (Pyrex) extension, but also because the overhead of waiting for I/O is much smaller in Syncless.
+Please expect low performance if you are using Stackless Python, because Eventlet uses greenlet, so it has to be emulated with the syncless.best_greenlet emulatior, which is slow.

      gevent works with patch.patch_gevent() with some limitations, see the docstring of patch_gevent() for more details.
 See also examples/demo_gevent.py .
 Please expect low performance, because gevent